(Internet Explorer and Firefox browsers recommended.)

 Our Saplings classes (4 day AM and 4 day PM) are for children 3 to 5 years of age.
 Classes meet Mondays through Thursdays, September through May.
 AM class meets 8:30-11:45 am and PM class meets 12:45-3:15 pm.
-Applicants need to be 3 years of age by September 1, 2016.
+Applicants need to be 3 years of age by September 1, 2017.

 2016-2017 Parent & Child Programs:

 Our Acorns (Tagalong) class is for children aged 4 and younger along with a parent or caregiver.
 Classes meet on Thursdays and take place entirely outdoors (weather permitting) on our 40-acre nature sanctuary.
-Sibling discounts offered for families enrolling more than one child in the class.
+50% sibling discounts offered for families enrolling more than one child in the class.

 The Preschool is located in the Edwin Way Teale Learning Center at the Woodend Sanctuary, Chevy Chase, Maryland.